PhilipZubel/IndividualProject/plan.md

 * **Week 17** I finished annotating cooking judgments and went into more detail with DIY analysis.
 * **Week 19** I finished analysis of the DIY collection and produced cooking results.
 I started annotating more since judgments are required for examining fielded retrieval.
 * **Week 20** I optimized BM25 and RM3 models using grid search and made more annotations.
-* **Week 21** I'm currently half-way through it.
+* **Week 21** I'm currently half-way through the annotations.
 I also implemented mean reciprocal rank.
 I made cooking analysis which in the same way as DIY.
 I also built the fielded indexes with marqo.
 * **Week 22** I made statistical tests and made a fisrt draft of the disseration.
-* **Week 23 [TERM ENDS]** I mainly Cleaned up the repository and editted the dissertation.
+* **Week 23 [TERM ENDS]** I mainly cleaned up the repository and editted the dissertation.
 I also made the dissertation video.
 * **Week 24** Dissertation submission deadline and presentations.